About This Course

 Why Choose This Course

-We are proud to offer you this programme which embraces history in all its facets.
-This programme will offer you extraordinary insight including:
+We are proud to offer you this MA programme which embraces history in all its facets.
+Our MA will offer you extraordinary insights including:

 Placement or Study Abroad Information

 Placement is an optional part of the programme.
-Graduates taking up this route will be offered access to one-to-one consultation, workshops and advice regarding job placement and internship options.
+Graduates taking up this route will be offered access to one-to-one consultations, workshops, and advice regarding job placement and internship options.

 Skills and Careers Information